safikhanSoofiyani/CS6910-Assignment-3/README.md

 ```python
 pip install -r requirements.txt
 ```
-2. The solution to the assignment is presented in the following notebooks :
+2. The project is presented in the following notebooks :
     1. `RNN.ipynb` : This notebook corresponds to training an Seq2Seq Model without attention
     2. `RNN_with_Attention.ipynb` : This notebook corresponds to training an Seq2Seq Model with attention, visualizing the connectivity and plotting the attention maps
     3. `Lyrics_Generation.ipynb` : This notebook corresponds to training GPT2 transformer model for lyrics generation